Posted on 12/1/2020

 Get both pet and parent heart rate up with a hike through our maritime forests!

 All local trails allow for leashed dogs.
-Just ensure your pet is up-to-date on tick and heartworm preventatives before hitting the trail, as both are prevalent on the OBX.
+Just ensure your pet is up to date on tick and heartworm preventatives before hitting the trail, as both are prevalent on the OBX.

 We have a great blog detailing all of the OBX nature trails, but we're going to feature some of our favorites below.